• FREE TV

 What if I do not have a cassette player?

-Answer: Cassette players are around for sale on craigslist.com or at your local thrift store like Goodwill.
+Answer: Cassette players are around for sale on craigslist.com or at your local thrift store like Goodwill or at a pawn shop.
 Prices are usually low because cassette players are out of style.
 E-bay.com always has cassette players for sale.
+Borrow one from a friend, look at garage sales or estate sales.
 Just always be sure the player works because usually these devices are old.

 What is the difference between WAV file and MP3?